After School Program

 Chute Middle School

 Band (Grades 3-8)

 Students new to band: We invite new students to band to join.
-There is an instrument fitting session offered to each interested child starting Wednesday, September 20 and Thursday, September 21.
+There is an instrument fitting session offered to each interested child starting mid-September.
 There are weekly group lessons by section one morning before school (7:40-8:20 am), periodic ensemble rehearsals are held on Friday mornings with returning band members and a spring performance.
 Instruments include brass, wind and percussion.

 Weekly rehearsals on Friday mornings from 7:30-8:15 am.
 Performances are scheduled throughout the year.